PolicyPak: Manage Google Chrome using Group Policy, SCCM or your own management utility

 PolicyPak: Manage Google Chrome

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can use PolicyPak Application Manager to dictate and enforce settings for Google Chrome.

 If we take a look at some of the “Settings,” it turns out that Google already has a bunch of pretty good ideas preset.
 By way of example, if we take a look at some of the advanced settings they have this idea called “Enable phishing and malware protection.”
 That’s great, but a standard user can just uncheck that, close out Chrome, and there’s no enforcement of that.
 If you don’t use PolicyPak to enforce that, there’s really no way to lock that down.
 You can see that a standard user can just work around that.

 Let’s take a look at “Content settings,” which are also pretty important here.
 One of my super all-time favorites is this idea of “Camera.”
 I don’t have a camera on this system, but if I did the particular camera would be available.
 You can see “Ask me when a site requires access to my camera and microphone.”
 Wouldn’t it be better if you could just dictate “Do not allow sites to access my camera and microphone” ensuring that your corporate secrets don’t fly out the building?
 Yeah, I think so too.